hemantbaranwal1398/news_app_mca_fy/README.md

 # News app

 In this a user can use their google id to authenticate and then they will be send to Home page of the appliction were they can see all Top Headlines from the news API site.
+They can also search all deired news with related keywords.